Kepler-Dynamics-v0/nodriver/README.md

 Using 1 or 2 lines, this is up and running, providing best practice config by default.

 While usability and convenience is important.
-It’s also easy to fully customizable everything using the entire array of [CDP](https://chromedevtools.github.io/devtools-protocol/) domains, methods and events available.
+It's also easy to fully customizable everything using the entire array of [CDP](https://chromedevtools.github.io/devtools-protocol/) domains, methods and events available.